 A lot of people have heard of Docker.
 Some people are aware you can use “Docker for Mac” as a development platform for containerized apps.
 That’s all great, but don’t stop there.
 My session is geared to start thinking about Docker usage for every day tasks, not just “DevOps” containers.
-I plan to cover some Docker basics.
-Show an install of Docker for Mac, and then the fun stuff.
+We’ll cover Docker basics, show an install of Docker for Mac, and then get into the fun stuff.
 Need your custom LAMP stack at a moments notice?
 Need a linux based tool only sometimes and don’t wanna mess with a VM?
 Yeah.
 You can do that!
-(This is a non-FileWave preso.
-I may mention some of the things we’ve done, but the goal is to share knowledge, not promote)

 Putting in Place Great Ticketing Systems

 If you had an opportunity to build from the ground up a Service Desk Implementation, what would it look like?
 What do you want to solve?
 What would make it productive across the organization.
 This session is useful for both those starting from scratch, or modifying an existing system, or even purchasing one off the shelf.
 And, it will give you an idea of the structure and resources that you will need to consider when putting a ticketing system in place, and give you confidence that you are covering your bases.

 by Michael Lynn

 Apple ships both python and pyobjc with macOS.
 Learn why using them together can do amazing things on your Macs and why it’s Mike Lynn’s favorite combination for automating the impossible.